JGodinho111/Virtual-City/README.md

         - One event spawns 1 hazard near each existing city item (including spawned ones)
         - The other spawns a multitude of small hazards on the city location
         - Each have unique particle effects
+    - UI made to be intuitive and appealing
+        - Zooming in UI buttons when hovered on and the icon fade outs when trying to place an deployable asset are good examples.
+    - Other Features:
         - Sounds
             - Simple sound effects were implemented for some game actions
         - Skybox & Background
             - Changed the preset skybox with a new one and added transparent spheres in the far background to appear as halos (my take on the halo-like effect seen in the example)
-    - UI made to be intuitive and appealing
-        - Zooming in UI buttons when hovered on and the icon fade outs when trying to place an deployable asset are good examples.
+        - TODO: Simple car driving around 4 set points on the road for aesthetics
+    - Future Iteration Possibilities:
+        - Simple actual game structure (e.g. place as many buildings in the city without destroying trees within a set ammount of time, while events happen frequently and need to be dealt with)
+        - Color change of City while being held
+        - Camera Shake on City Grab (not relevant for XR)
+        - Working traffic system
+        - Civilian NPCs (with set movement/random movement, based on NavMeshes for example)